vshie/pingSurvey/README.md

 - Latitude
 - Longitude

+## Simulation Mode
+You can test the interface without connecting to real hardware by using the simulation mode:

+1. Create a file called `simulation.csv` in the `/app/logs/` directory
+2. Format it with the same columns as the regular data export (see Data Format section)
+3. Click the "Start Simulation" button in the interface
+4. The interface will play back the data from your CSV file as if it were coming from a live sensor

+This is useful for:
+- Testing the interface without hardware
+- Reviewing past survey data in the map view
+- Demonstrating the tool's capabilities
+- Development and testing

+To create a simulation file from a previous survey, simply rename a downloaded data file to `simulation.csv` and place it in the logs directory.

 ## Future Features
 - Fix bar at top that scrolls down to hide
 - WP Survey speed parameter control on page